AdobeDocs/experience-manager-65.en/help/communities/client-customize.md

 The default component in the /libs directory must never be modified as future patches and upgrades are free to alter the /libs directory in any manner necessary while maintaining public interfaces.

-This is different from [extending](#extensions) a default component where the desire is to make modifications for a specific use, creating an unique path to the component and relying on referencing the original default component in the /libs directory as the super resource type.
+This is different from [extending](#extensions) a default component where the desire is to make modifications for a specific use, creating a unique path to the component and relying on referencing the original default component in the /libs directory as the super resource type.

 For a quick example of overlaying the comments component, try the [Overlay Comments Component tutorial](overlay-comments.md).